skazhy/unfiltered-netty.g8/README.md

-# unfiltered-netty-rx
+# unfiltered-netty

-A [giter8](https://github.com/n8han/giter8) template for a new Unfilered app with Netty and RxJava Scala adaptor.
+A [giter8](https://github.com/n8han/giter8) template for a new Unfilered app with Netty.

-    g8 skazhy/unfiltered-netty-rx
+    g8 skazhy/unfiltered-netty

-Project has Eureka support in the `eureka` branch.

 Template comes with a couple of handy SBT plugins included.
 Together with standard SBT commands for packaging, testing and running you can get the